Brazil to receive ingredients from China for 25 million vaccine shots in coming days

-AmericasBrazil to receive ingredients from China for 25 million vaccine shots in coming days

-Brazil will receive ingredients from China to produce up to 25 million doses of the AstraZeneca (AZN.L) and Sinovac (SVA.O) COVID-19 vaccines on Saturday and early next week, Health Ministry and political officials said on Monday.
+BRASILIA (Reuters) - Brazil will receive ingredients from China to produce up to 25 million doses of the AstraZeneca and Sinovac COVID-19 vaccines on Saturday and early next week, Health Ministry and political officials said on Monday.

 “The good news is that today I received confirmation that these two lots will be shipped on May 21.
 It’s enough to produce approximately 18 million doses,” Cruz told a congressional committee hearing on the COVID-19 crisis.